A Pilot Study on Visually Stimulated Cognitive Tasks for EEG-Based Dementia Recognition: Materials and Methods

 \subsection{Participants}

-Experiments were performed on three groups of 15 subjects each: Dementia (DEM), Mild Cognitive Impairment (MCI), and healthy Normal Control (NC).
-All volunteered subjects are from the memory clinic at Siriraj Hospital.
-Their dementia stages were determined according to the International Classification of Diseases (ICD-10) of the World Health Organization \cite{icd-10} and the diagnostic criteria of dementia in the Diagnostic and Statistical Manual of Psychiatric Disorders (DSM-V) \cite{dsm-v}.
-A licensed clinical psychologist conducted a thorough clinical neuroimaging, a neurological examination, including MRI, blood test, health check, and neuropsychological test to evaluate their cognitive function, and Thai version of Mini-Mental-Status examination (TMSE).
+A total of 45 volunteered participants, 15 per each subject group, were recruited from the memory clinic at Siriraj Hospital, Thailand.
+The types of dementia diagnosed in the DEM participants were varied, including early-onset dementia, Alzheimer’s Disease (AD), Dementia with Lewy bodies (DLB), Vascular Dementia (VaD), and Semantic Dementia (SD), with both mild and moderate severity stages.
+The dementia stages were determined according to the International Classification of Diseases (ICD-10) of the WHO \cite{icd-10} and the diagnostic criteria of dementia from the Diagnostic and Statistical Manual of Psychiatric Disorders (DSM-V) \cite{dsm-v}.

+The inclusion of various types of dementia was performed on a presumption that the common characteristics shared among dementia patients existed in both event related potential components and relative power based on knowledge from previous studies \cite{dkcokck2021, ltmsblyobtt2020}.
+In order to develop a system to preliminary screen a large group of dementia, we would like to train the classification model with various types of dementia diagnosed participants.

+The volunteered participants underwent thorough clinical neuroimaging and neurological examinations, including MRI, blood test, health check, neuropsychological test, and the Thai version of Mini-Mental-Status examination (TMSE), were conducted by licensed clinical psychologists to evaluate the cognitive functions.
 The clinical history and family background were also considered.
-The exclusion criteria include the use of drugs, brain injury, sickness, and severe dementia.
-The participants were asked to wash and brush their hair and refrained from using any hair styling products on the day.
-In addition, the consumption of any product with caffeine was forbidden.
-All subjects have normal or corrected-to-normal visions.
+Participants with the history of drug usage, brain injury, sickness, and severe dementia were excluded.
+The participants were required to wash and brush their hair and refrained from using any hair styling products on the visit.
+In addition, the consumption caffeine was prohibited prior to the EEG recording.
+All participants retained normal or corrected-to-normal visions.
 The characteristics of the participants are summarized in Table~\ref{tab:subj_characteristics}.

-This study was performed with the approval of the Ethical Committee of the Faculty of Medicine, Siriraj Hospital, and Mahidol University (COA No. SI 779/2019).
-In accordance with the requirements of the Code of Ethical Principles for Medical Research Involving Human Subjects of the World Medical Association (Declaration of Helsinki), all subjects or their legal representatives voluntarily participated and signed a written consent form with adequate information of the purpose and procedure prior to the commencement of this study.
-All the participants have been paid.
+This study was performed with the approval of the Ethical Committee of the Faculty of Medicine, Siriraj Hospital, and Mahidol University, Thailand (COA No. SI 779/2019).
+Following the requirements of the Code of Ethical Principles for Medical Research Involving Human Subjects of the World Medical Association (Declaration of Helsinki), all participants or their legal representatives voluntarily partook and signed a written consent form with adequate information of the purpose and procedure prior to the study commencement.
+All the participants received monetary compensation.